About Rocket Heritage & Archaeology

 Craig has worked extensively across the UK on a variety of site types and ranges of complexity, both within field archaeology and consultancy, but has also lived and worked in North and South America.
 As Managing Director of Rocket Heritage & Archaeology, Craig is responsible for the daily operations of the company, ensuring the development and continued growth of the business.

-Craig is also a non-Executive Director for Rocket Group, ensuring that the architectural, construction and surveying arms of the group work efficiently alongside Rocket Heritage & Archaeology.
+Craig is a Group Director for The Rocket Group, and Director of Rocket Ecology.
+This ensures that the architectural, construction, ecology and surveying arms of the group work efficiently alongside Rocket Heritage & Archaeology.

 Natasha Powers BSc MSc MCMI MCIfA FSA - Director